aozaki-kuro/archive-guide/README.md

 Local environment is Windows 10 with WSL 2 (Ubuntu 20.04 LTS)

+Read the guide about how to install WSL 2: [Link](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Preparing the environment is pretty much the same on the VPS and the WSL.
 I will be writing the preparation on the VPS.

 1. Generate a pair of SSH keys (if you do not know what it is, a password is okay).